theomega/IMAP_DMS/README.md

 case documents) and a sophisticated searching.
 Many tool exists that can be used to backup an IMAP account.
 By using this approach, existing IMAP accounts and servers can be reused to store the documents.
-The access to the documents can be done using ordinary IMAP clients like Mozilla Thunderbird or webclients like Roundcube.
+The access to the documents can be done using ordinary IMAP clients like Mozilla Thunderbird or web clients like Roundcube.
 They all support searching for documents and downloading/viewing them.